yang991178/fluent-reader/README.md

 - Search for articles with regular expressions or filter by read status.
 - Organize your subscriptions with folder-like groupings.
 - Single-key [keyboard shortcuts](https://github.com/yang991178/fluent-reader/wiki/Support#keyboard-shortcuts).
+- Hide, mark as read, or star articles automatically as they arrive with regular expression rules.

+Support for RSS services including Fever API, Inoreader, or Feedly are being fundraised through [Open Collective](https://opencollective.com/fluent-reader).

 ## Development